PhantomOz/Badger-/README.md

 ## Features

-- **Token Creation**: Users can create FTs and NFTs by interacting with a user-friendly interface.
+- **Creation**: Users can create FTs and NFTs by interacting with a user-friendly interface.
 - **EVM Compatibility**: Fully compatible with any EVM-based blockchain.
 - **EIP Standard**: Tokens follows the Ethereum Standard.
 - **Interactivity**: Interact with deployed contracts with ease, thanks to our built-in tools.